akhilvreddy/Resume/README.md

-# Resume
+# Resume & CV
-My resume as of May 2022
+My resume and CV as of May 2022 :)